tomc944/AdventurerCollective/README.md

 Phase 2 is focused on setting up Flux, the React Router, and the React view structure for the main application.
-After the basic Flux architecture has been set up, a Note store will be implemented and a set of actions corresponding to the needed CRUD functionality created.
-Once this is done, I will create React views for the Notes `Index`, `IndexItem` and `Form`.
-At the end of Phase 2, Notes can be created, read, edited and destroyed in the browser.
-Notes should save to the database when the form loses focus or is left idle after editing.
+After the basic Flux architecture has been set up, a Adventure store will be implemented and a set of actions corresponding to the needed CRUD functionality created.
+Once this is done, I will create React views for the Adventures `Index`, `IndexItem` and `Form`.
+At the end of Phase 2, Adventures can be created, read, edited and destroyed in the browser.
+Adventures should save to the database when the form loses focus or is left idle after editing.
 Lastly, while constructing the views I will start using basic bootstrap for styling.

 [Details][phase-two]

-### Phase 3: Notebooks and Tags (2 days)
+### Phase 3: Lists/Activities (2 days)

-Phase 3 adds organization to the Notes.
-Notes belong to a Notebook, which has its own `Index` view.
-Create JSON API for Notebooks.
-Notes can also now be tagged with multiple tags.
-Users can bring up notes in a separate `SearchIndex` view by searching for their tags.
-Once the tag search is implemented, I will extend this to a fuzzy search through every Note's content.
+Phase 3 adds organization to the Adventures.
+Adventures can belong to a List, which has its own `Index` view.
+Create JSON API for Lists.
+Adventures can also now be tagged with multiple activities.
+Users can bring up adventures in a separate `SearchIndex` view by searching for their tags.

 [Details][phase-three]

-### Phase 4: Allow Complex Styling in Notes (1 day)
+### Phase 4: Reviews (1.5 days)

-Using the react-quill library (based on Quill.js), allow for complex styling of notes.
+Phase 4 allows for Adventures to be reviewed by other users.
+A review form will be available at the bottom of each Adventures `IndexItem` page.
+A review store will be implemented and the corresponding CRUD functionality created.

 [Details][phase-four]